shaojiawei07/Selective-FD/README.md

 Each client owns a private local dataset and a personalized model.
 To transfer knowledge in each communication round, the clients upload the local predictions of proxy samples to the server for aggregation, and the ensemble predictions are sent back to clients for knowledge distillation.
 The client-side selectors and the server-side selector are responsible for filtering out misleading and ambiguous knowledge from the clients' predictions.

+## Requirements

+### OS requirements

+This project is tested on Windows, MacOS, and Ubuntu.

+### Hardware requirements

+This project requires only a standard computer with enough memory and computational resources to complete the model training.

+### Python dependencies

+- numpy
+- torch, torchvision

+Installing these packages using `pip` takes less than 30 seconds.

 ### (2023-Apr-06) We provide a demo to evaluate Selective-FD on the MNIST dataset.

 #### Setup